-The Modbus protocol in the protection relays of this product series is built on top of the internal IEC 61850 data model.
+The Modbus protocol in REF615R is built on top of the internal IEC 61850 data model.
 Thus, the Modbus application data objects, proprietary events and MCD bits are derived from IEC 61850 data objects and data set reporting.
-The protection relays have a predefined IEC 61850 data set configuration.
-In other words, it is predefined which internal data object changes the protection relays detect.
+REF615R has a predefined IEC 61850 data set configuration.
+In other words, it is predefined which internal data object changes the 615 series protection relays detect.

-The available Modbus indications in the protection relays of this product series are generally selected from the IEC 61850 indications residing in data sets.
+The available Modbus indications in REF615R are generally selected from the IEC 61850 indications residing in data sets.
 Objects that do not reside in any data set are updated to the Modbus database slower.
 This concerns, for example, some measurand register values.
 Fast changes in these object values may not be detected or propagated to the Modbus database.
 However, the latest value of these objects is always found in the Modbus database.